 In 2023, Nectaro has emerged as another alternative in the P2P lending industry.
 The Latvia-based P2P marketplace is regulated by the Latvian financial authority and hence compliant with MiFID II regulations.

-Beyond its regulatory framework, Nectaro offers several additional advantages for investors: Competitive interest rates of up to 15%, profitable loan originators, and the backing of a large, well-diversified parent company (Dyninno Group).
-But are these benefits enough to trust the Latvian P2P platform with your money?
+Beyond its regulatory framework, Nectaro offers several additional advantages for investors: Competitive interest rates of up to 15%, profitable lenders, and a large, well-diversified parent company (Dyninno Group) supporting the platform in the background.

 Further analyses of other platforms can be found on my P2P Platform Review page.